 Before we start adding properties to the Media Type we need to create a group to put these in.

 Click on Add group and call it Image.

 We need to add the same properties as on the default Image Media Type.
 These are:

-Name the remaining four properties "Width", "Height", "Size" and "Type" and give them the aliases seen below.
+Name the remaining four properties Width, Height, Size and Type and give them the aliases as mentioned in the image below.
 They should all use the Label editor.
 As mentioned before these properties will automatically be populated once an image has been uploaded.

 Defining a Media Type folder